qmk/qmk_firmware/docs/features/ps2_mouse.md

 ### Invert Mouse buttons {#invert-buttons}

-To invert the left & right buttons you can put:
+To invert the left & right buttons you can put into `config.h`:

 ```c
 #define PS2_MOUSE_INVERT_BUTTONS
 ```

-into config.h.

 ### Invert Mouse and Scroll Axes {#invert-mouse-and-scroll-axes}

-To invert the X and Y axes you can put:
+To invert the X and Y axes you can put into `config.h`:

 ```c
 #define PS2_MOUSE_INVERT_X
 #define PS2_MOUSE_INVERT_Y
 ```

-into config.h.

-To reverse the scroll axes you can put:
+To reverse the scroll axes you can put into `config.h`:

 ```c
 #define PS2_MOUSE_INVERT_H
 #define PS2_MOUSE_INVERT_V
 ```

-into config.h.

 ### Rotate Mouse Axes {#rotate-mouse-axes}